-- In FY 2017, Liability and Vehicles Insurance costs were moved to Risk Management (7401). - Social Security costs increase to meet the projected FICA, FUTA, and SUTA cost related to salaries. - The Early Retirement Program payment terms were renegotiated to reduce costs in FY 2018. - Employee Health Insurance increases due to rising health care costs.
+- ◆ In FY 2017, Liability and Vehicles Insurance costs were moved to Risk Management (7401). - Social Security costs increase to meet the projected FICA, FUTA, and SUTA cost related to salaries. - The FY 2018, the Superintendent's Proposed Operating Budget includes an increase of \$36.2 million in the contribution to the Health and Dental Fund to reduce the existing deficit in fund balance. - The Early Retirement Program payment terms were renegotiated to reduce costs in the FY 2018 Superintendent's Proposed Operating Budget.